USDA-FSA/fsa-design-system/guides/applications/footer.md

 ## Footer Links

 Below is the list of recommended links that may be used on implementations of the [Design System's Footer component]({{ site.baseurl }}components/footer).
-Based on the specific application and the Users, some of the below links will not be necessary or applicable.
+Based on the specific application and the Users, some of the below links may not be necessary or applicable.

 <table class="fsa-table fsa-table--responsive">
     <thead>